SteveDoyle2/pyNastran/docs/html_docs/index.rst

-.. pyNastran documentation master file, created by sphinx-quickstart2 on Tue Aug 14 13:26:34 2012.
+.. pyNastran documentation file, created by sphinx-quickstart2 on Tue Aug 14 13:26:34 2012.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.